openannotation/annotator/doc/modules/ui.rst

-The module provides just one possible configuration of the various components in the `annotator.ui` package, and users with more advanced needs may wish to create their own modules which use those components (which include :class:`~annotator.ui.textselector.TextSelector`, :class:`~annotator.ui.adder.Adder`, :class:`~annotator.ui.highlighter.Highlighter`,
+The module provides just one possible configuration of the various components in the `annotator.ui` package, and users with more advanced needs may wish to create their own modules that use those components (which include :class:`~annotator.ui.textselector.TextSelector`, :class:`~annotator.ui.adder.Adder`, :class:`~annotator.ui.highlighter.Highlighter`,